Provincial Rabies Protocol

 Quarantine Specifics • Quarantines are overseen by a veterinarian at the NB Department of Agriculture, Aquaculture and Fisheries

-What to do if a person is bitten by an animal that may be rabid?
+• What to do if a companion animal (dog, cat, ferret) is bitten by an animal that could potentially be rabid?
+Vaccinate the pet within 7 days regardless of vaccination status.

 RABIES IN WILDLIFE IN NEW BRUNSWICK!
 Increased in bats which increases risks to cats and dogs in the province.
 Cases of rabies in wildlife have increased in numbers in the past 3 years in New Brunswick.